My Life in the Bush of Ghosts (album)

-My Life in the Bush of Ghosts is the first collaborative studio album by Brian Eno and David Byrne, released in February 1981.
+My Life in the Bush of Ghosts is the first collaborative studio album by musicians Brian Eno and David Byrne, released on February 25, 1981.
 It was Byrne's first album without his band Talking Heads.
 The album integrates sampled vocals and found sounds, African and Middle Eastern rhythms, and electronic music techniques.
-It was recorded before Eno and Byrne's work on Talking Heads' 1980 album Remain in Light, but problems clearing samples delayed its release by several months.
+It was recorded before Eno and Byrne's work on Talking Heads' fourth studio album Remain in Light (1980), but problems clearing samples delayed its release by several months.

-The album title is derived from Amos Tutuola's 1954 novel My Life in the Bush of Ghosts.
+The album title is derived from Nigerian writer Amos Tutuola's novel My Life in the Bush of Ghosts (1954).
 According to Byrne's 2006 liner notes, neither he nor Eno had read the novel, but they felt the title "seemed to encapsulate what this record was about".

 The extensive sampling on the album is considered innovative, though its influence on later sample-based music genres is debated.
 Pitchfork named it the 21st best album of the 1980s, while Slant Magazine named it the 83rd.

 Recording

-Brian Eno (pictured in 2007) devised the album's sample-centric approach.
+Promotional photo of David Byrne and Brian Eno.
+Eno (right) devised the album's sample-centric approach.

 Eno and Byrne first worked together on More Songs About Buildings and Food, the 1978 album by Byrne's band Talking Heads.
 My Life in the Bush of Ghosts was primarily recorded during a break between the Talking Heads albums Fear of Music (1979) and Remain in Light (1980), both produced by Eno.
 Eno had also recently recorded Fourth World, Vol. 1: Possible Musics with Jon Hassell, who intended to collaborate with Eno and Byrne on the album, but could not afford to fly to California for the recording sessions.
 Upon hearing the tapes, Hassell felt "outraged" at what he felt was an appropriation of his music.

 Eno described My Life as a "vision of a psychedelic Africa".
 Rather than conventional pop or rock singing, most of the vocals are sampled from other sources, such as commercial recordings of Arabic singers, radio disc jockeys, and an exorcist.
 Musicians had previously used similar sampling techniques, but, according to Guardian writer Dave Simpson, sampling had never before been used "to such cataclysmic effect".
 In 2001, Eno cited Holger Czukay's experiments with dictaphones and shortwave radios as earlier examples of sampling.
 He felt that the "difference was, I suppose, that I decided to make [sampling] the lead vocal".
 The release was delayed while legal rights were sought for the large number of samples used on the album.
 A sample of evangelist Kathryn Kuhlman performing an exorcism intended for "The Jezebel Spirit" was refused by her estate as they objected to the context it was to be used in.